-2. The establishment of a national legislative framework.
-The management and control of armaments in general and SALW in particular is still the exclusive prerogative of national governments and an area in which national sovereignty is exercised.
+- 2. The management and control of armaments in general and SALW in particular is still the exclusive prerogative of national governments and an area in which national sovereignty is exercised.
 The basic foundation for all effective action against the proliferation and illicit circulation of SALW is therefore the existing domestic legislative framework.
 The primary role of parliamentarians is therefore to promote and ensure the adoption of effective national laws and regulations that cover all aspects during the "life cycle" of a weapon.
 This therefore applies to the stages from production to shipment, and includes secure warehousing, stock management, trade, regulation of brokering and intermediation activities, and the possession, carrying and use of firearms.
-In order to reduce the risk of weapons being diverted for illegal purposes, it is necessary to create a legislative system of effective control, providing mechanisms for the identification of responsibilities in case of violations, and accompanied by a system of penal sanctions, where necessary.

-3. In this area, it is in particular the responsibility of national parliaments to ensure that there are no major gaps in their national laws on arms and weapons and, where appropriate, to initiate legislative proceedings to fill any such gaps, in particular by adopting any legislative measure strengthening penalties under penal law to be imposed on those who engage in the illegal trade in SALW or who are accomplices to such activities.43

-4. Moreover, they have the duty to legislate to substantially strengthen penalties under penal law for those who arm, recruit or use children or minors in armed conflicts or operations and/or those who commit atrocities against children.
-This legislative exercise should also make it possible for parliamentarians to reinforce penal action against those who perpetrate violent crimes against vulnerable groups in society, such as elderly people, women and minors, as well as to work out a range of preventive measures in this regard.
+In order to reduce the risk of weapons being diverted for illegal purposes, it is necessary to create a legislative system of effective control, providing mechanisms for the identification of responsibilities in case of violations, and accompanied by a system of penal sanctions, where necessary. - 3.
+In this area, it is in particular the responsibility of national parliaments to ensure that there are no major gaps in their national laws on arms and weapons and, where appropriate, to initiate legislative proceedings to fill any such gaps, in particular by adopting any legislative measure strengthening penalties under penal law to be imposed on those who engage in the illegal trade in SALW or who are accomplices to such activities.45 - 4.
+Moreover, they have the duty to legislate to substantially strengthen penalties under penal law for those who arm, recruit or use children or minors in armed conflicts or operations and/or those who commit atrocities against children.
+This legislative exercise should also make it possible for parliamentarians to reinforce penal action against those who perpetrate violent crimes against vulnerable groups in society, such as elderly people, women and minors, as well as to work out a range of preventive measures in this regard. - 5.
+In order to effectively guarantee the protection of the rights of children, it would also be useful for parliamentarians to study the possibility of including the use in conflicts or criminal actions of armed children in the list of crimes against humanity that falls within the jurisdiction of the International Criminal Court.